top of page

 On the outside I looked like the picture of health because I was eating all the "right" things, not eating all the "wrong" things (at least in public), and exercising intensely (because more is always better, right?).

 I was focused on what other people thought of me and forgetting to focus on my own experience.
 I opted out of so many events because I couldn't get comfortable in my own skin.
-Between my orthorexia and severe restriction, I was absolutely not doing well mentally or physically.

 Recent Posts